RespiraWorks/Ventilator/DesignRationales.md

 ## Blower
 * Current blower is not rated to 100% O2, which drives the lack of a blower on the O2 system and a one way valve in front of the blower to keep it separate from the high O2 part of the system
 * We have evaluated a large number of blowers.
 When balancing supply chain, ubiquity of specification, and future avaialability, we settled on this one.
 However, there is an issue with the pressure spec for the fan.
 If we needed to reach 60 cm H2O, this fan might be under powered.
 We are currently leaning to not support those high pressures
-* TODO: link to the fan we picked
+* #todo: link to the fan we picked

 ## Enclosure
-* Looking at custom folder sheet metal so that it is easily manufacturable
+* Must be sterilizable
+* Must be manufacturable with commonly available fabrication equipment in the markets we are assessing (currently targeting custom folded sheet metal)
 * Enclosed to protect the internals and keep out dust
 * Has an external fan for cooling the internal electronics
+* Ruggedized and compatible with the hospital environment
+* Must support easy assembly and maitenance of the various components

 ## Humidifier
 * Currently planning to use an off the shelf external humidifier—see [this ticket](https://github.com/RespiraWorks/SystemDesign/issues/10) for more details.

 ## PCB/Electronics
-* **Microcontroller**
+* **SRM32 Microcontroller**
+    * More powerful than the simpler arduino and Raspberry pis, but still cheap and widely available
+    * Familiar to many of the members of our team
     * See [this ticket](https://github.com/RespiraWorks/SystemDesign/issues/1) for more details on why a STM32 microcontroller was chosen.
 * **Power Supply**
     * 12V standard chosen to ensure flexibility of power supplies (e.g. battery or UPC)